OpenStackOnRaPi/ostackinstall/README.md

 One can do the same using also the OpenStack dashboard.
 You can try it on your own.

+Once the provider network has been assigned to a tenant, login as this tenant and check the availability of the network in the project.

 #### 7.ii.b External network using VLAN provider network

 Actually, this is similar to the example from file `init-runonce.2025.1.cirros` combined with the use of VLAN tag as in the dedicated provider network example described above.
 In the example below, we use VLAN 102 for that.